Points on Your Driver's License Have Consequences

 Points collected can result in penalties designed to deter drivers from committing future infractions.
 The most common consequence of points is the suspension of your driver's license.
 The length of suspension depends on how many points you've collected on your license.

 How Long Can Your Florida Driver's License Be Suspended For?

-When you accumulate enough points on your Florida driver's license, you can receive a potentially lengthy license suspension.
+You can receive a potentially lengthy license suspension when you accumulate enough points on your Florida driver's license.
 How long you can lose your license depends on two factors:

 - How many points did you accumulate?

-- What time period did you accumulate these points?
+- During what time period did you accumulate these points?

 The FLHSMV has certain time and point benchmarks that determine what suspension you will receive for having too many points on your license.
 The following are what license suspensions you can receive for point accumulation:

 - 12 Points in 12 months — suspension of 30 days

 - 18 Points in 18 months — of 3 months